Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/autocad.md

 ```
 xcopy /Y /F $(TargetDir)*.dll $(ProjectDir)UpdateDWGParam.bundle\Contents\
-del /F $(ProjectDir)..\webapp\wwwroot\bundles\UpdateDWGParam.zip
+del /F $(ProjectDir)..\forgesample\wwwroot\bundles\UpdateDWGParam.zip
-"C:\Program Files\7-Zip\7z.exe" a -tzip $(ProjectDir)../webapp/wwwroot/bundles/UpdateDWGParam.zip  $(ProjectDir)UpdateDWGParam.bundle\ -xr0!*.pdb
+"C:\Program Files\7-Zip\7z.exe" a -tzip $(ProjectDir)../forgesample/wwwroot/bundles/UpdateDWGParam.zip  $(ProjectDir)UpdateDWGParam.bundle\ -xr0!*.pdb
 ```

 This will copy the DLL from /bin/debug/ into .bundle/Contents folder, then use [7zip](https://www.7-zip.org/) to create a zip, then finally copy the ZIP into /bundles folders of the webapp.

 ![](_media/designautomation/autocad/post_build.png)

+> Note how the **Post-build event** uses the project and folder names, so make sure you're using this names.

-If you build the `autocad` project now you should see something like this on the **Output** window.
+If you build the `UpdateDWGParam` project now you should see something like this on the **Output** window.
 Note the 2 folders and 3 files zipped.
 The zip file is created directly at the /wwwroot/bundles folder.
 This means you're doing great! :wink:

 ![](_media/designautomation/autocad/build_output.png)